simoninireland/epydemic/doc/sir.rst

 Dynamics
 --------

-Dynamics in SIS occurs in two places:
+Dynamics in SIR occurs in two places:

-* At infected nodes, which which recover back to susceptible with a probability given by the :attr:`SIR.P_RECOVER` parameter; and
+* At infected nodes, which which are removed with a probability given by the :attr:`SIR.P_REMOVE` parameter; and
 * At SI edges, where the node at one endpoint is susceptible and the node at the other is infected.

-These two options define the loci for the SIS model.
+These two options define the loci for the SIR model.

 .. autoattribute:: SIR.SI